-Greater Manchester – National child protection inspection – Wording in paragraph 3 on p.2, figures in paragraph 1 on p.5, Ofsted Inspection dates on p.6 and the glossary definition for registered sex offender on p.
+Greater Manchester – National child protection inspection (PDF document) – Wording in paragraph 3 on p.2, figures in paragraph 1 on p.5, Ofsted Inspection dates on p.6 and the glossary definition for registered sex offender on p.
 36 corrected, and footnote 2 on p.5 added on 06 May 2015

 Press release for Greater Manchester – National child protection inspection